636stefan/www.tinymediamanager.org/pages/features.md

     <div class="widget medium-4 columns">
       <div class="widget-header">Artwork for movie sets</div>
-      There is also artwork for movie sets: you can take artwork from <b>TheMovieDB.org</b> or local files and store them for use with Kodi/MediaPortal.
+      There is also artwork for movie sets: you can take artwork from <b><a href="https://www.themoviedb.org" target="_blank">TheMovieDB.org</a></b> or local files and store them for use with Kodi/MediaPortal.
     </div>

     <div class="widget medium-4 columns fit ">
       <div class="widget-header">Assign movies</div>
-      Since most of the movie sets are already maintained in <b>TheMovieDB.org</b>, tinyMediaManager can use this information to automatically assign movies into the right movie sets.
+      Since most of the movie sets are already maintained in <b><a href="https://www.themoviedb.org" target="_blank">TheMovieDB.org</a></b>, tinyMediaManager can use this information to automatically assign movies into the right movie sets.
     </div>
   </div>
 </div>